even4void/aliquote/content/post/stata-plot-01.md

 date: 2019-01-02T14:00:30+01:00
 draft: false
 tags: ["stata"]
-categories: [""]
+categories: []
 ---
 Today, in this new Stata series, we are exploring a variation of small multiples where a separate trend line is highlighted in each subplot while background information is provided in dimmed grey.
 The final solution makes use of _separate, scatter, and graph combine_.

 <!--more-->

 The dataset we will use is composed of 144 observations on the monthly number of international airline passengers (in thousands) between 1949 and 1960.
-Such time-series dataset would be a perfect fit for a simple line plot, as illustrated below:
+Such time-series dataset would be a perfect fit for a simple line plot, as illustrated below: (Note that I am using the [plotplain](https://danbischof.com/2016/10/14/stata-figure-schemes-latest-version-inclusion-in-statas-ssc-archive/) scheme.)

 ```{Stata}
 webuse air2